marcomc/ansible-role-homebrew-autoupdate/README.md

 ## Notes on Veriables

 ###  Homebrew User: `homebrew_user`
-You can specify the username you want to configure the `hombrew autoupdate` LaunchAgent (defaults to the user that is running ansible).
+You can specify the username you want to configure the `homebrew autoupdate` LaunchAgent (defaults to the user that is running ansible).

 ## Continuous integration
 This role has (not yet) a travis basic test (for github) only.